BurntPineapple52/burntpineapple52.github.io/_posts/2025-04-23-css-explosion-animations-with-gemini-2-5-pro.md

 Here are the different explosion variants we created, each with a different approach:

+**NOTE**: these look wonky because I wasn't originally intended to show them here.
+This means they aren't centered correctly in the iframe, and the first few will only play on the first load lol.
+They could be fixed, but I think you get the picture.

 ### 1. Basic Pixel Explosion
 <iframe src="/assets/cssgeminiaiderexamples/xplosion0.html" style="width:100%; aspect-ratio: 16/9; border:none;"></iframe>